-PROPOSED ANNUAL WORK PROGRAM FOR 2019
+PROPOSED ANNUAL WORK PROGRAM FOR 2020

 - 1. Provide mosquito abatement services utilizing outsourced services. - 2.
 Continue the District's policy of mosquito control in compliance with Oregon Revised Statutes, Chapter 452 and DEQ General Permit 2300A.
 And in agreement with the Oregon Department of Health and the Oregon Department of Fish and Wildlife through a mutually approved Pesticide Use Plan (PUP). - 3.
 Continue regular surveillance of all known mosquito sources throughout the District and investigate potential new ones. - 4.
-Respond to service requests from residents of the District. - a.
+Respond swiftly to service requests from residents of the District. - a.
 Conduct follow-up surveys utilizing Board members and/or contractor's staff. - b.
-Coordinate service request responses between CVCD Board and Contractor Staff. - 5.
+Coordinate service request responses between CVCD Board and Contractor Staff as needed. - 5.
 Continue to request the cooperation of individuals in reducing the areas of mosquito production through proper irrigation and cultural practices. - 6.
 Examine any new development in mosquito control for possible incorporation into our control program. - a.
 Continue the implantation of drone technology for the identification of potential new larval habitats. - b.
 Continue with the implementation plan of drones for aerial applications of pesticides (larvicides). - c.
-Support the research and trials of increased use of Gambusia affinis (Mosquitofish) locations within the District. - d.
+Support the research and trials of increased use of Gambusia affinis (Mosquitofish) locations within the District, which may include the support of implementing a Gambusia breeding facility. - d.
 Support the research and trials of implementation of Copepods for the biological control of mosquito larvae. - 7.
 Maintain communication between CVCD and agencies involved in water management. - 8.
 Maintain good public relations through news releases and informative programs. - 9.
 Contractor continue to maintain spray records in accordance with Oregon Department of Agriculture standards; monitoring mosquito production and spray costs. - 10.
 Use District resources, when available, to assist property owners, municipalities and the Irrigation District in source reduction. - 11.
 Create a long-term plan to reduce mosquito sources each year using contracted services. - 12.
 Assist the contractor to develop and implement plans to reduce mosquito sources by manipulation of existing sources utilizing District funds. - 13.
-Conduct of Arbovirus Surveillance when Arboviruses are present in Klamath County. - 14.
+Help fund and conduct of Arbovirus Surveillance when Arboviruses are present in Klamath County. - 14.
 Increase the biological and cultural control measures, while reducing chemical control. - 15.
 Become the first, biologically and environmentally responsible District on the West Coast, eventually eliminating the routine use of non-natural pesticides.